Connie Marrero: Amateur play

-Marrero was born on a farm called El Laberinto in the district of Sagua la Grande, Cuba; he was of Canary Islands descent.
-He played for various teams in his rural region, then in 1938 at age 26 or 27 was invited to pitch for the Cienfuegos team of the Cuban Amateur League.
+Marrero was born on a farm called El Laberinto in the district of Sagua la Grande, Cuba; he was of Canarian descent.
+He played for various teams in his rural region, then in 1938 at age 27, he was invited to pitch for the Cienfuegos team of the Cuban Amateur League.
 The league played on Sundays from March through September.
 The team was sponsored by a department store, which employed him during the week.
 Marrero was one of the most popular and successful pitchers in Cuban Amateur League history, winning 123 games from 1938 to 1945.
 According to González Echevarría, Marrero as an amateur was considered a bigger drawing card than any professional pitcher in Cuba.

 From 1939 to 1943, Cuba hosted the second through sixth Amateur World Series competitions at La Tropical Stadium in Havana.
 Marrero was a pitcher for the Cuba national baseball team at the second Amateur World Series in 1939, the first in which Cuba competed.
 Only three teams competed and Cuba easily won, with Marrero contributing a victory in the only game he pitched.
 In the third Amateur World Series in 1940, Marrero led the Cuba team to victory, going 3–2 with a 1.15 earned run average (ERA), and was named the most valuable player of the series.
 In the fourth Amateur World Series in 1941, Marrero won three games, but the series ended in a tie between Cuba and the Venezuela team.
 Venezuela was relying on the pitching of Daniel Canónico, who went 4–0 with an ERA of 1.69 in 32 innings.
 Cuba challenged Venezuela to a playoff game, which was scheduled to allow Canónico time to rest.
 On October 23, 1941 Marrero faced Canónico for the championship.
 Venezuela, helped by an error by the Cuba third baseman, scored 3 runs in the bottom of the first inning; Marrero was pulled after 2 innings, and Canónico held the Cuba scoreless until the ninth inning.
 Venezuela held on to win the game 3–1, winning their first Amateur World Series.